The-Last-Cookie/secure-networking/ssl.md

 [^key-exchange]: Examples of this include the Diffie-Hellman-Exchange or the encryption of the symmetric key with a public/private key pair.
 [^authentication]: Examples are RSA, Digital Signature Algorithm (DSA) and ECDSA (DSA with elliptic curves).
 To summarise, RSA can be used both for signing and key exchange, while Diffie-Hellman can only be used to generate a symmetric key for en-/decryption and DSA can only be used for signing.
 [^p-256]: P-256 and P-384 are two of the most widely supported key algorithms as of 2025.
+[^certmgr]: The MMC snap-in for managing certificate displays the global system store.
+The other options show context specific store, e.g. certificates installed in the user space, similar to [what the certmgr.msc utility does](https://serverfault.com/a/407492).